 NAM implemented a comprehensive EDM (Electronic Document Management) system, integrating GTXRasterCAD® PLUS with AutoCAD® 2000 across 18 networked seats.

-• High-resolution scanning & prioritization: Critical "as built" drawings received high-quality scans to enable future digital modifications, while secondary documents were digitized more simply.
+• High-resolution scanning & prioritization: Critical as built” drawings received high-quality scans to enable future digital modifications, while secondary documents were digitized more simply.

 • Hybrid raster & vector editing: GTX provided an efficient alternative to full vectorization, allowing engineers to modify scanned drawings directly in AutoCAD®.

-• Secure access via the NAM intranet: Engineers gained structured privileges for querying, viewing, printing, and updating drawings—ensuring controlled revisions and regulatory compliance.
+• Secure access via the NAM intranet: Engineers gained structured privileges for querying, viewing, printing, and updating drawings — ensuring controlled revisions and regulatory compliance.

 Result